 Affidavit of Paul Maclean dated February 21, 2014.
 At that meeting, it was asked whether an affidavit could come forth from the Clerk of Court as well stating these unusual facts.

 Affidavit of Deputy Clerk of Court dated February 21, 2014.

 After Judge Windhorst left District Court and joined the Court of Appeal for the Fifth Circuit, the judge that replaced him, Judge Stephen Grefer, also denied the author the right to intervene in the ongoing Blanchard I litigation.
 Therefore, the author never became a party to the Blanchard III Litigation.

-Interestingly, Judge Stephen Grefer (the son of retired Judge Joseph Grefer) denied the author the right of judicial standing in the Blanchard III Litigation and therefore a judicial remedy to a long ovedue matter, although the judge's family enjoyed a judicial right as a plaintiff on simular type environmental issues in Jefferson Parish.
-For a brief discussion of that, click here.
-Based on the wrongful actions within Division "J" during Judge Windhorst's stay, that was attested to in the affidavits, that impeded the author's ability to intervene even with the longstanding history of being aligned with Betty Blanchard, it would have been a fair and just decision to allow the author the right to intervene.
+Judge Stephen Grefer (the son of retired Judge Joseph Grefer) denied the author the right of standing and intervention into the Blanchard III Litigation and therefore a judicial remedy to a long ovedue matter, although the judge's family enjoyed the judicial right as a plaintiff on simular type environmental issues in Jefferson Parish.
+To see that, click here.
+Based on the wrongful actions within Division "J" during Judge Windhorst's stay, that was attested to in the affidavits, it would have been a fair and just decision to allow the author the right to intervene.